DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: DeepEye-SQL Overview

 \stitle{Phase-3: SQL Unit Testing and Revision via Tool-Chain.} This phase embodies the critical software engineering principle of \textit{Unit Testing}~\cite{unit-testing}.
 Its purpose is to systematically verify the correctness of each generated SQL candidate and revise any found defects.
-To overcome the known unreliability of LLM self-correction~\cite{self-correction-bias}, our framework externalizes this process, emulating a rigorous, automated testing loop.
-Each SQL candidate is passed through a \textit{Tool-Chain of Checkers}—a suite of specialized, deterministic tools where each checker acts as a test case for a specific unit of functionality (\eg syntax, \texttt{JOIN} correctness).
-If a flaw is detected, the tool provides \textit{an explicit and actionable directive} to the LLM for a targeted revision, mirroring a formal bug report and fix cycle.
+To overcome the known unreliability of LLM self-correction~\cite{self-correction-bias}, our framework externalizes this process, emulating a rigorous, automated testing loop. \revA{Each SQL candidate is passed through a \textit{Tool-Chain of Checkers}---a suite of specialized, deterministic tools where each checker acts as a test case for a specific unit of functionality.
+These checkers systematically validate structural and semantic constraints, and if a flaw is detected, provide \textit{an explicit and actionable directive} to the LLM for a targeted revision, mirroring a formal bug report and fix cycle.}

 \stitle{Phase-4: Confidence-aware SQL Selection.} The final phase corresponds to the release stage, governed by a \textit{Quality Gate}.
 Instead of simply choosing the most common answer, this stage arbitrates which candidate is reliable enough to be ``released''.
-Our \textit{Confidence-aware SQL Selection} mechanism performs this task.
-It first calculates an execution-based confidence score for the top candidates.
-This score is then evaluated against a predefined confidence threshold to validate reliability.
-This validation determines the execution path: high-confidence queries (those exceeding the threshold) pass the quality gate directly for efficiency, while low-confidence queries trigger a more nuanced, \textit{unbalanced} LLM voting process to ensure the most reliable query is ultimately selected.
+Our \textit{Confidence-aware SQL Selection} mechanism performs this task. \revA{It estimates the reliability of candidates based on execution consensus and evaluates this against a predefined acceptance criterion.
+This validation acts as a gateway, determining whether to release the result directly or trigger a deeper, comparative review to ensure the most reliable query is selected.}